 This is a course designed to grow and harvest the talents that each of you have (and yes, each of you have mathematical talents and value, though these typically take different forms from person to person).
 In this course we will work collaboratively on meaningful and rewarding mathematical experiences through these experiences, we will deepen our abilities to serve as responsible citizens in society, to effectively use mathematics, and to enjoy mathematics and share that joy with the people around us.
-The central focus of our investigations will be the study of geometry from an axiomatic viewpoint.
+The central focus of our investigations will be Hyperbolic Geometry and the study of geometry from an axiomatic viewpoint.
+The discovery of a non-Euclidean geometry in the middle of the 19th century had a major impact on the study and development of mathematics that continues through today.